VSCodeVim/Vim/.github/ISSUE_TEMPLATE.md

 <!--
 For questions, ask us on [Slack](https://vscodevim-slackin.azurewebsites.net/) 👫.

+DONT CHANGE ANYTHING UNTIL THE -----.
+Thanks!
 -->

-Please *thumbs-up* 👍 this issue if it personally affects you!
-You can do this by clicking on the emoji-face on the top right of this post.
-Issues with more thumbs-up will be prioritized.
+* Click *thumbs-up* 👍 on this issue if you want it!
+* Click *confused* 😕 on this issue if it is BLOCKING you from using VSCodeVim.

 -----